stevearc/conform.nvim/README.md

     rust = { "rustfmt", lsp_format = "fallback" },
     -- Conform will run the first available formatter javascript = { "prettierd", "prettier", stop_after_first = true },
+    -- You can use tables as keys to define multiple file types for the same formatter config [{ "bash", "csh", "ksh", "sh", "zsh" }] = { "beautysh" }, -- Simple keys always override tables as keys, regardless of order bash = { "shfmt" },
   },
 })
 ```